 For centuries the bears of Haven have lived quiet lives, high in the mountains at the edge of the great Precipice.
 That all changes for a young cub named Growly when he receives a mysterious message.
-With just his backpack and glider, Growly sets out on a desperate journey to find his grandfather’s long lost friend . . . and to find a way back home.
+With just his backpack and glider, Growly sets out on a desperate journey to find his grandfather’s long lost friend … and to find a way back home.
 Written for the 8-12 year old reading level, the series is also a captivating read aloud for younger children and will appeal to anyone who appreciates stories of adventure and friendship.
-Book one (Begin) and book two (Widewater) are currently available.
-Book three (Morning) will be available June 10, 2014.
+Book one (Begin), book two (Widewater), and book three (Morning) are now available.

 Philip and Erin Ulrich live in South Carolina with their two daughters.
 They enjoy adventures in the wild, as long as they can be home in time for dinner.
 Being Australian, Phil probably has natural-born abilities to hunt and wrestle dangerous creatures.
 He has used these natural abilities to finish in the top four in family balloon volleyball.
 An avid reader at heart, Erin loves to sit with a warm cup of coffee on a comfy chair and wishes these amenities were easier to find in the wild.

 Together, Phil and Erin run their own business, Design by Insight, a WordPress design and development company.
 Erin’s book, Self Publish: Moving from Idea to Product (co-authored with Teri Lynne Underwood), gives writers the tools they need to effectively plan their own self-published projects.

 Phil and Erin are currently at work on the continuing adventures of Growly.